TThe struggle of friendship vs relationship

 Table of contents

-• What friendship and relationship mean
+- What friendship and relationships mean

-• The subtle differences between them
+- The subtle differences between them

-• Which one is more important than the other
+- Which one is more important than the other

-• Tips on how to avoid choosing one over the other
+- Tips on how to avoid choosing one over the other

-• Tips on what to do if you have to choose
+- Tips on what to do if you have to choose

-• The Taken For Granted’s special touch on the subject
+- The Taken For Granted’s special touch on the subject

 Let’s jump right in!

-What friendship and relationship mean
+What friendship and relationships mean

 Same definition, different expectation

-Why expectations are different
+Why are expectations different?

 Growing up changes you

-New work-life balance creates different demands
+New work-life balance creates different demands.

 Either friendship or relationship: is it inevitable?